marco-bolo/wp2-wp5-workshop/README.md

 # The MBO WP2/5 Data Analysis Challenge

-Join [Marco-Bolo](https://marcobolo-project.eu/) in comparing bioinformatics pipelines for analysing eDNA data by participating in the **Bioinformatics Pipeline Challenge / DATA ANALYSIS CHALLENGE**.
+Join the [EU Horizon MARCO-BOLO project](https://marcobolo-project.eu/) in comparing bioinformatics pipelines for analysing eDNA data by participating in the **DATA ANALYSIS CHALLENGE**.

 In doing so, you will help improve recommendations for eDNA metabarcoding pipeline choice amongst the myriad of options out there and contribute towards the development of indicator workflows to report on biodiversity monitoring.